-There are a few scone recipes I cherish and these Lemon Cranberry Biscuits are on that list.
-They are a hybrid texture of biscuit and scone together.
+When I dream of a biscuit and scone together these Lemon Cranberry Biscuits are all I think of.
+They are a hybrid texture of biscuit and scone that will send lemon lovers head over heels in love with these scrumptious little drop biscuits.
 Try not to eat them all in one day if that is possible.

 When I lived in Arizona my favorite coffee house – Raging Sage – served up delectable scones in all flavors imaginable.
 Apricot was my absolute favorite, but really any flavor, including their honey jalapeño version, was something to wake up early for.